SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/10-Homework.md

 [/code-editor]
 [task-description]

-## Part 4 - Date Functions Queries
+# Part 4 - Date Functions Queries from Orders Database

-For this task you will use the **orders** database, which you can [download](https://videos.softuni.org/resources/java/java-mysql/orders_built-in-functions.zip) here.
+Get familiar with the **Orders** database.

+You will use it for the following tasks.

-# Description
+## Description

 You will receive an **orders (id, product_name, order_date)** table filled with data.